I. General Statement.

 A. All requests for homebound instruction shall be referred to the Director of Special Education or designee.

-B. If the homebound student is not a student with a disability, a Multidisciplinary Team evaluation may be conducted to determine if the student is eligible to receive instruction as a student with a disability.
+B. If the student is not a student with a disability, a Multidisciplinary Team evaluation may be conducted to determine if the student is eligible to receive instruction as a student with a disability.
 If the student is determined to be eligible to receive homebound instruction as a student with a disability, the student’s Individual Education Program (IEP) Team will identify the appropriate homebound instruction to be provided by the District.

-C. If the homebound student is a student with a disability, the student’s IEP Team will be convened to consider the student’s medical condition and identify the appropriate homebound instruction to be provided by the District.
+D. If the student is a student with a disability, the student’s IEP or 504 Team will be convened to consider the student’s medical condition and identify the appropriate homebound instruction to be provided by the District.